-So in response as well, the positions were split, looking at the principle secretary's position to allow us to really put a laser focus on the relationships and the processes that we could build.

-So with that in mind, I could provide some deeper responses as well but that this is really a function that exists in other premiers' officers, I indicated as well that strategic operations well.
-So with that, (interpretation) I think I'll leave it at that.
+In response as well, the positions were split, looking at the principle secretary's position to allow us to really put a laser focus on the relationships and the processes that we could build.
+With that in mind, I could provide some deeper responses as well but that this is really a function that exists in other premiers' officers, I indicated as well that strategic operations well.
+With that, (interpretation) I think I'll leave it at that.
 Thank you, Mr. Chairman.